freerange/pair-programming-presentation/presentation.md

 * Collective Ownership
 * Continuous Integration

-^ You couldn't possibly refactor the design of the system all the time.
-It would take too long, it would be too hard to control, and it would most likely break the system.
-Unless:
-^ You program in pairs, **so you are more likely to have the courage to tackle a tough refactoring, and you are less likely to break something.**
+^ Pairing should give you the courage to tackle a tough refactoring and reduce the chance of that you break the system.
-^ Then perhaps you could refactor whenever you saw the chance to make the system simpler, or reduce duplication, or communicate more clearly.
+^ It should also encourage you to make changes to the system to keep it as simple as possible, to reduce duplication, and to better communicate the intent of the code.

 ---